Every Agent has a Story Season 2 is brought to you by

 This story comes from Andrew Coronis, Managing Director of Coronis who shares the key lessons he learned in his beginnings in real estate leadership.
 Communication is paramount when it comes to providing top customer service Invest in leadership training and coaching for you and your teams.
 Every Agent Has a Story is proudly brought to you

-Every Agent has a Story Season 2 is brought to you by Other episodes from Every Agent has a Story Season 2 This story comes from Tara Bradbury.
-Director of BDM Academy, who shares the key lessons she learned during her early days as a BDM.
-Review your management agreements and contracts regularly and ensure
+Every Agent has a Story Season 2 is brought to you by Other episodes from Every Agent has a Story Season 2 This story comes from Kasey McDonald, Director of Property Management Training Academy, who shares the key lessons she learned when responding to an email from a difficult client: Double-check the content and the

 This story comes from Karmen Costigan, Business Development Executive at Ray White Queensland, who shares the key lessons she learned during the start of her career in the USA.